tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 Bulletproofs present an efficient zero-knowledge argument for arbitrary Arithmetic Circuits<sup>[def][ac~]</sup> with a proof size of $ 2 \cdot [ \log _2 (n)+13] $ elements with $ n $ denoting the multiplicative complexity (number of multiplication gates) of the circuit.

 Bootle et al. [[2]] showed how an arbitrary arithmetic circuit with $ n $ multiplication gates can be converted into a relation containing a Hadamard Product<sup>[def][hdmp~]</sup> relation with additional linear consistency constraints.
 The communication cost of the addition gates in the argument was removed by providing a technique that can directly handle a set of Hadamard products and linear relations together.
 For a two-input multiplication gate let $ \mathbf a_L , \mathbf a_R $ be the left and right input vectors respectively, then $ \mathbf a_L + \mathbf a_R = \mathbf a_O $ is the vector of outputs.
-Let $ Q \leqslant 2 \cdot n $ be the number of linear consistency constraints, $ \mathbf W_{L,q} \mspace{3mu} , \mathbf W_{R,q} \mspace{3mu}, \mathbf W_{O,q} \in \mathbb Z_p^n $ be the gate weights and $ c_q \in \mathbb Z_p $ for all $ q \in [1,Q] $, then the linear consistency constraints has the form
+Let $ Q \leqslant 2 \cdot n $ be the number of linear consistency constraints, $ \mathbf W_{L,q} \mspace{3mu} , \mathbf W_{R,q} \mspace{3mu}, \mathbf W_{O,q} \in \mathbb Z_p^n $ be the gate weights and $ c_q \in \mathbb Z_p $ for all $ q \in [1,Q] ​$, then the linear consistency constraints have the form

 $$
 \langle \mathbf W_{L,q}, \mathbf a_L \rangle + \langle \mathbf W_{R,q}, \mathbf a_R \rangle +\langle \mathbf W_{O,q}, \mathbf a_O \rangle = c_q
 $$

 The high-level idea of this protocol is to convert the Hadamard-product relation along with the linear consistency constraints into a single inner product relation.
-Pedersen Commitments $ V_j ​$ are also included as input wires to the arithmetic circuit, which is an important refinement otherwise the arithmetic circuit would need to implement a commitment algorithm.
-The linear constraints also include openings $ v_j ​$ of $ V_j ​$.
+Pedersen Commitments $ V_j $ are also included as input wires to the arithmetic circuit, which is an important refinement otherwise the arithmetic circuit would need to implement a commitment algorithm.
+The linear constraints also include openings $ v_j $ of $ V_j $.

 ##### Protocol 3 - Inner-Product Proof for Arithmetic Circuits